Living With ADHD – Effects on Your Body & Life

-For individuals with ADHD, life’s challenges are compounded.
+For individuals living with ADHD, life’s challenges are compounded.
 Pursuing a career, managing relationships, raising a family, and running a household are all demanding activities.
-The skills required to succeed in these areas—including concentration, memory, and organizational capabilities and the ability to remain calm, cool, and collected—are the same ones that those with ADHD struggle with.
+The skills required to succeed in these areas—including concentration, memory, and organizational capabilities and the ability to remain calm, cool, and collected—are the same ones that those living with ADHD struggle with.

 The Impact of ADHD in Work Life

+When dealing with symptoms of ADHD, life can be tough.
+Then add the challenges of professional life on top of that.
 According to the practitioners at Ahead, a modern mental healthcare service, patients with ADHD express similar work frustrations every day.